 The goal: through consistent, comprehensive analysis and nonpartisan reporting, Cannabis Wire aims to be the go-to source of information for every citizen who votes, industry members, journalists, academics, and researchers alike—all of whom need accurate and unbiased coverage to take a productive part in this timely discussion.

 The beginning of the end of cannabis prohibition hasn’t been smooth.
-As of this writing, in the fall of 2015, 24 states and Washington, D.C. have medical cannabis laws, while four others and Washington, D.C. permit all adults twenty-one and over to possess and consume cannabis for recreation.
+Today, 29 states and Washington, D.C. have medical cannabis laws, while eight others and Washington, D.C. permit all adults twenty-one and over to possess and consume cannabis for recreation.
 In fact, cannabis laws in the United States are a dysfunctional patchwork, with four stances toward the plant:

 - Personal use cannabis (also known as recreational use, or non-medical use) resembles the alcohol system in which anyone age 21 or older can participate.
 (Each state has its own possession limits, tax structures, rules about home growing, etc.)